itsvinayr/appium-basics/README.md

 # AppiumBasics
-Agenda:
+Agenda:<br/>
-To Understand basic concepts in appium to achieve android test automation.
+To Understand basic concepts in appium to achieve android test automation.<br/>
-Details:
+Details:<br/>
 In this maven project, appium 7 is used and covered all the concepts that are required to do any operation on an android device like
 1. Gestures